afroisalreadyinu/real-world-haskell-chapter-10/readme.md

 combined before getting fmap'ed on `getState`.
 These are `fmap fst`, `L.uncons` and `string`.
 That is, the fmap binding within the paranthesis is not on the combination of the three functions, but only on the first one, and then the combination occurs.
+This is also the reason both fmap and `<$>` are used; these have different precedences;
+fmap is a function, so it has the highest precedence, `.` follows it with 9, and `<$>` has precedence 4.
 Applied from right to left, `string` gets the `ByteString` of the `ParseState`, `L.uncons` splits this `ByteString` into head and rest, or `Nothing` if its length was 0, and `fmap fst` takes the first element.
 The reason we have `fmap fst` here instead of just `fst` is that he return value of [`Data.ByteString.Lazy.uncons`](https://hackage.haskell.org/package/bytestring-0.9.2.1/docs/Data-ByteString-Lazy.html#v:uncons) is `Maybe(Word8, BytString)`. `Maybe` being a functor, we can get the first of the two arguments by fmap'ing `fst` to it. `peekChar` is, as was the case with `parseChar`, a simple application of `w2c` to `peekByte`.

-Wouldn't it be great if we could read from a `ByteString` as long as it's an integer or character?
-I can hear your enthusiasm from my computer right here.
-Here's how:
+A function we will need later is a an alternative to `takeWhile` that creates a `Parser` which keeps on reading from a `ByteString` as long as a criterion `p` is met:

 ```haskell
 parseWhile :: (Word8 -> Bool) -> Parse [Word8]